Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 So, why might you prefer this medication over the other similar sprays?
 Is it just the price, or are there other benefits?

 For one, Zicam contains aloe vera to soothe irritated nasal passageways.
+These are in fact much better than most of the nasal strips out there.

 Next, it’s a no-drip formula with no aftertaste.
 It won’t tickle your throat or run back down out of your nose.